RSJ Installation Cost

 Do I Need an RSJ?

-Building any kind of structure is a complicated process as there are so many things that need to be considered.
+Building any structure is a complicated process as so many things need to be considered.

-If you are considering taking a wall out of your home, it is important to consult with a building company or a structural engineer.
+If you are considering removing a wall from your home, consulting with a building company or a structural engineer is important.

-This professional will then come out to inspect your home to see what you are looking to do and advise on the correct procedures needed to carry out a safe job.
+This professional will then inspect your home to see what you are looking to do and advise on the correct procedures needed to carry out a safe job.

 This includes support of the ceiling and roof.
-If you are planning on taking a wall out, you will most likely need to put an RSJ in its place to support the upper floor.
-A rolled steel joist will support the area above the wall you are taking out similar to how the wall was when it was there.
+If you plan on removing a wall, you will most likely need to put an RSJ in its place to support the upper floor.
+A rolled steel joist will support the area above the wall you are taking out, similar to how the wall was when it was there.

 If you are unsure if you need an RSJ for any work that you are carrying out on your home, you should consult with a building professional or a structural engineer.
-They will be able to advise you as to the best route to go down when it comes to renovating your property.
+They will be able to advise you on the best route to take when it comes to renovating your property.

 What is a Load Bearing Wall?